The 7 Steps of Animated Video Production

 Step 3.
 Writing the Script

-The script is the backbone of your video.
+The script is the backbone of your animated video production.
 A good script will make even lackluster audio and visuals excusable.
 But even a million dollar explainer video that looks incredible could still sell nothing and be a failure without a working script (we’ve all seen movies like this; big-budget special effects monstrosities that bomb because the writing is so bad).

 And that’s what we mean by a “good” script.
 It has to sell; whether the thing being sold is an idea, a message, or a product/service.
 The good news is, if you’ve got a proper brief, you’re already on your way.